 - 60% of our routed conversations land in the right inbox on the first try.
 This is something we’re constantly working to improve, both for our support team and our customers.

 While a 4.5% ROAR might sound low, it’s actually a pretty huge number for us that equates to significant annual cost savings.
 4.5% is also on par with B2B companies like ours that tend to see more complex questions from customers.

 B2C companies can get their ROAR up to 10-20%, since many of their questions are far more transactional in nature and thus are more easily resolved by automation.
 We’ve seen customers for whom Resolution Bot resolves 33% of the queries it gets involved in and improves customer response time by 44%.

 When automated customer service isn’t the right solution

 Ultimately, there are some situations where automation isn’t useful.
-This is usually when you’re in a situation where you can’t personalize the kind of support you’re offering.
+This is usually when you’re in a situation where you can’t personalize the kind of customer service you’re offering.
 This might be because you don’t have the necessary context on your customer to treat them individually.

 Or it could be because your current chatbot can’t interpret that information to make the appropriate routing decisions, like sending customers knowledge base links or automatically routing them to a member of your support team.
 In these situations – when it’s not personalized – automation becomes a blocker instead of a valid support method.

 Here’s what we mean by a blocker: think back to the hours-long phone calls with your cable provider or bank.
 Have you ever yelled “customer service” into a phone five times, trying to get to a human being?
 By the time the phone menu gives up on trying to resolve your issue, you were probably too frustrated to properly articulate what your problem was.

 “When it’s not personalized – automation becomes a blocker instead of a valid support method.
 What you needed in that situation was an ‘escape hatch’”